ChristinaRookie/fireandlion/thinking/_posts/2018-01-15-book-production-with-css-paged-media.md

 Like many publishers, we've had to invest a lot in training our team in multi-format thinking.

 **Second, manual page refinement is time-consuming.** Automated layout with CSS gets us far, taking care of perhaps 90 per cent of a traditional typesetter's role.
 But after that a human still has to check every page and refine many of them.
-On *The Economy*, I spent three or four hours on each chapter making small tweaks to get figures and sidenotes to fall in just the right place for maximum reability.
+On *The Economy*, I spent three or four hours on each chapter making small tweaks to get figures and sidenotes to fall in just the right place for maximum readability.
 On most novels, we spend at least three or four hours manually adjusting letter-spacing and soft hyphenation to avoid bad breaks, widows, orphans, and short lines.

 If there is one thing we need better automation for, it's proper, typographically sensitive widow-and-orphan control.